SciRooPlot/SciRooPlot/README.md

   // to mdify how the data is displayed we can apply the settings via: plot[1].AddData({"histName4", "inputGroupB"}).SetOptions("HIST C").SetLine(kGreen+2, kSolid, 3.);
   // instead of directly using the ROOT drawing option string ("HIST C") you can
-  // use pre-defined human readible options like curve, points, points_line, etc (you can find all available options in PlottingFramework.h): plot[1].AddData({"graphName1", "inputGroupA"}).SetOptions(points).SetMarker(kRed, kFullCircle, 1.);
+  // use pre-defined human readible options like curve, points, points_line, etc
+  // (you can find all available options in inc/PlotPainter.h): plot[1].AddData({"graphName1", "inputGroupA"}).SetOptions(points).SetMarker(kRed, kFullCircle, 1.);
-  // all root layout settings can be applied in this manner (see definition of Data class in inc/Plot.h for the list of all accessors)
+  // all root layout settings can be applied in this manner
+  // (see definition of Data class in inc/Plot.h for the list of all accessors)

   // now add a legend containing the lables that were specified when adding the data plot[1].AddLegend(0.5, 0.8);